grandslammer/glance/README.md

 Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte);

-## Creating a project
+## To initialize a new project

-If you're seeing this, you've probably already done this step.
-Congrats!
+This project has already been initialized by `create-svelte`

 ```bash
 # create a new project in the current directory